timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 There are four trees listed:

-- Binary Search Trees (ordered or sorted)
+- Binary Search Trees: Ordered tree structure where each node has at most two children, with left subtree values less than the node and right subtree values greater.
-- AVL Tree (named after inventors Adelson-Velsky and Landis)
+- AVL Tree: Self-balancing binary search tree where the heights of child subtrees differ by at most one.
-- Red-Black Tree (self-balancing)
+- Red-Black Tree: Self-balancing binary search tree with color-based balancing properties to ensure logarithmic operations.
-- Segment Tree (statistic tree used for storing information about intervals/segments)
+- Segment Tree: Tree data structure for storing information about intervals or segments, allowing for efficient range queries.
-- Fenwick Tree / Binary Indexed Tree (efficiently update elements and calculate prefix sums in a table of numbers)
+- Fenwick Tree / Binary Indexed Tree: Data structure that efficiently updates elements and calculates prefix sums in a table of numbers.

 ### The Binary Search Tree (aka ordered or sorted binary trees)